danfmaia/EwD-Lexicon-CLI/corpora/corpora_info.md

 ## Pre-Reading Note

-Access corpora_info_in_ewd.md to read this article in EwD L0.
+Access “EwD Corpora Info (in EwD v2.8 (L1).pdf” to read this document in EwD.

 ## 1. The Corpus Row